MehmetZorlu07/remote-mentoring/wiki/status-reports.md

 ## Status Report of Week 3
 I have started working on the development phase of the application and basic landing page components have been created including: a navigation bar, a hero part, a small carousel for categories and a footer bar.

+## Status Report of Week 4
+I couldn't achieve all of my goals this week.
+However, I have managed to create a server and connect it to the front-end which allows a user to login.
+An initial about us page is also created just to fill in the blanks.
+My aim is to create a database and connect it to the server before the meeting.